CCCSBuffet/pk_do_not_be_afraid/README.md

 <center><i>That which you resist, persists.</i></center>

-The more you refuse to let go of your high level language syntactic sugar, the harder grokking assembly language will be.
+The more you refuse to let go of your high level language syntactic sugar, the harder grokking assembly language will be - making this course harder than it needs to be.

 Relax!
 Free your mind, and you'll soon see things the way they **really** are.